lovelytv/monsoonmedia/README.md

 # appconfig
-This is json for my app.
+This is json for my monsnmedia.